 Other manufacturers give sensitivity ratings relative to the voltage of an amplified signal rather than the power of the amplifier.
 This voltage is typically 2.83 Vrms for 8 Ω speakers.

-The sensitivity rating of the Klipsch R-41M (link to compare prices of pairs on Amazon and select retailers) is given as 90 dB @ 2.83V/1M.
+The sensitivity rating of the Klipsch R-41M (link to check the price on Amazon) is given as 90 dB @ 2.83V/1M.

 Klipsch is featured in the following My New Microphone articles:

 • Top Best Home Speaker Brands You Should Know And Use